intel/neural-compressor/docs/introduction.md

 ### Basic Strategy

-This strategy is iLiT default tuning strategy, which does model-wise tuning by adjusting gloabl tuning parameters, such as calibration related parameters, kl or minmax algo, quantization related parameters, symmetric or asymmetric, per_channel or per_tensor.
+This strategy is Intel® Low Precision Optimization Tool default tuning strategy, which does model-wise tuning by adjusting gloabl tuning parameters, such as calibration related parameters, kl or minmax algo, quantization related parameters, symmetric or asymmetric, per_channel or per_tensor.
 If the model-wise tuning result does not meet accuracy goal, this strategy will attempt to do op-wise fallback from bottom to top to prioritize which fallback op has biggest impact on final accuracy, and then do incremental fallback till achieving the accuracy goal.

 ### Bayersian Strategy

 Bayesian optimization is a sequential design strategy for global optimization of black-box functions.
-The strategy refers to the Bayesian optimization package [bayesian-optimization](https://github.com/fmfn/BayesianOptimization) and changes it to a discrete version that complies with the iLiT strategy standard.
+The strategy refers to the Bayesian optimization package [bayesian-optimization](https://github.com/fmfn/BayesianOptimization) and changes it to a discrete version that complies with the strategy standard of Intel® Low Precision Optimization Tool.
 It uses Gaussian Processes to define the prior/posterior distribution over the black-box function, and then finds the tuning configuration that maximizes the expected improvement.

 ### MSE Strategy